Everly Hall 224

 Master of Education in Curriculum Studies

-The Master of Education in Curriculum Studies (MEd-CS) degree is a 30-credit program designed to serve licensed teachers and other educators who wish to explore, research, and apply innovative ideas in PK-12 education.
+The Master of Education in Curriculum Studies (MEd-CS) degree is a 30-credit program designed to serve licensed teachers and other educators who wish to explore, research, and apply innovative ideas in K-12 education.
 Students may attend part-time, and the average completion time is about two years.

 The MEd-CS equips teachers to fill a variety of teaching and resource roles at an advanced level.
 The program also prepares students for doctoral programs and other advanced study options.

 Students may Add-a-Field to an existing Hawai‘i teacher license in Ethnomathematics, Literacy Specialist, STEMS2, Teacher Leader, and TESOL (Teaching English to Speakers of Other Languages).
-Students may also earn graduate certificates in Ethnomathematics, Literacy Leader, and Teacher Leader with or without the MEd-CS degree.
+Students may also earn graduate certificates in Ethnomathematics, Literacy Leader, Sustainability & Resilience Education, and Teacher Leader with or without the MEd-CS degree.
 If students want to double count Master’s and graduate certificate courses, they must be concurrently enrolled at least one semester.
 Students in STE Post-Baccalaureate Certificate in Secondary Education (PBCSE) may also double count a maximum of 12 credits for the MEd-CS program.